 The NMF seeks to maintain a Board of dedicated directors with a diverse mix of expertise, experience, and backgrounds.
 The skills and backgrounds represented on the Board should reflect the diverse nature of the environment in which we operate.
 Diversity includes, but is not limited to, business experience, geography, age, gender, and ethnicity for purposes of Board composition.
 In particular, the Board should include an appropriate number of women directors.

 Board composition for the National Math Foundation is based on a merit-based system.
-The Board solicits multiple perspectives and views and is free of conscious or unconscious bias and discrimination.
-When assessing Board composition or identifying suitable candidates for appointment or re-election, the Organization will consider candidates on merit against objective criteria having due regard to the benefits of diversity and the needs of the Board.
+The Board solicits multiple perspectives and views and aims to make decision without conscious or unconscious bias and discrimination.

 Learn About The American Rescue Plan

 The federal government is sending funds to schools to help students get back to grade-level due to the COVID-19 pandemic.
 To learn more about how you can help to get those funds to the right places, click the link below.